canonical/ubuntu-pro-client/docs/howtoguides/enable_realtime_kernel.md

 The --access-only flag is introduced in version 27.11
 ```

-If you would like to enable access to the Real-Time Kernel APT repository but
+If you would like to enable access to the Real-time kernel APT repository but
 not install the kernel right away, use the `--access-only` flag while enabling.

 ```console